 - Supplementing with zinc, Vitamin C, selenium and beta-carotene is also great for regulating both vision and overall health.
 Researchers at the National Eye Institute report that daily servings of these vitamins and nutrients can slow the progression of age-related macular degeneration.

-Save Your Vision Month
+Saving Your Vision

 The importance of healthy eyes cannot be overstated.
 Researchers estimate that 80 to 85% of our perception, learning, and cognition are processed visually.
 Even if you don’t consider yourself a visual learner, you’ve got to admit eyeballs are pretty handy.